IDAES/idaes-pse/docs/user_guide/components/property_package/index.rst

 Within IDAES, this is handled by StateBlock objects – these are self-contained submodels containing the calculations for all necessary thermophysical properties for a given material at a given point in space and time.
-IDAES Unit models create instances of these StateBlocks wherever they need to calculate physical properties and link to variables within the StateBlock within the unit model constraints.
+IDAES UnitModels create instances of these StateBlocks wherever they need to calculate physical properties and link to variables within the StateBlock within the unit model constraints.